-During the period of June 13 to June 15, 2017, RCFC underwent a re-registration audit to the Sustainable Forestry Initiative® (SFI®) 2015-2019 Forest Management (FM) Standard.
+During the period of May 29th to 31st, RCFC underwent a surveillance audit to the Sustainable Forestry Initiative® (SFI®) 2015-2019 Forest Management (FM) Standard.

-The registration cycle is over three years with surveillance audits conducted annually.
+The registration cycle is over five years with surveillance audits conducted annually.
 The audit assessed active and/or completed harvest operations through interviews with the company staff and contractors.
 The audit also assessed the SFI documentation and records at the company's office including stakeholder and First Nations communication.